ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 </head>
 ```

-The `<link>` element needs a `rel` or relationship attribute and a `href` attribute.
+The `<link>` element needs a `rel` or relationship attribute and an `href` attribute.
 We set the `rel` attribute to "stylesheet" to tell our browser what kind of document are we linking.
 We will add the name of our stylesheet as the value of the `href` attribute.

 :::info